-Computation is now a crucial tool for discovery in the sciences, engineering, and increasingly so in the humanities.
+Computation is now a crucial tool for discovery in the sciences, engineering, and increasingly the humanities.
 Scientific computation is also a diverse field.
 It requires a working knowledge of numerical analysis (to develop new and more accurate algorithms), best-practices in software engineering (to implement and maintain ever-growing scientific software systems), computer science (to exploit emerging trends in hardware and programming practices), and domain-specific expertise.

 The certificate program was originally proposed and designed to be part of the Program in Integrative Information, Computer and Application Sciences (PICASso) by Professor J.P.
 Singh, with the resources required to administer the program now provided by the Princeton Institute for Computational Science and Engineering (PICSciE).

 Students must take two core courses.
 This requirement is designed to ensure that all students who earn the certificate have a solid foundation in the basic principles of scientific computing including numerical analysis, software engineering, and computer science.
 A grade of B or better is required in both core courses.

 APC 524: Software Engineering for Scientific Computing (Fall).
 The course covers the tools and techniques that are crucial for effective use of computation in any discipline.
 Topics include programming in compiled and scripting languages, software management tools and software design, debugging and testing, profiling and optimization, and parallel programming for both shared and distributed memory systems.